-Home and Guest network settings are showed on 'My network and Wi-Fi' section.
+Home and Guest network settings are shown on 'My network and Wi-Fi' section.
 By default Home Network (Home segment) combines LAN ports of the built-in switch with main Wi-Fi access point (here wired and wireless hosts are implied).
 And for the Guest network (Guest segment) a separate Wi-Fi network is considered.
 This network is isolated from home network.
 Segmenting the network allows to improve it's security and optimize network's performance.
 A segment is a logical interface that can include one or more physical interfaces.
 Within a single segment, all interfaces are combined into a network bridge.
 The segment settings include the following parameters — network identifier (VLAN ID), IP parameters (IP address, subnet mask, DHCP server, IP address lease time), access profile for unregistered devices, IGMP Proxy And PPPoE transit connections (PPPoE Pass Through).

 1. Using network segments, you can create an additional local network in the router.
 To add a new segment press '+' while you are on 'Home segment' page and then configure the new segment (select network ports and specify other necessary parameters).